Transition to Retirement income streams

 Did you know you don’t even have to be retired to take an income stream?

 If you have reached your preservation age you can access an AvSuper Transition to Retirement Income Stream while you are still working.
-These income streams work exactly the same way as the standard AvSuper income streams, with two extra rules:
+These income streams generally work the same way as the standard AvSuper income streams, other than:

 - you can only withdraw up to 10%* of your account balance in a year